 Cybersecurity Playbook for Multifamily Housing I.T.
 Enterprises

-Step 3: Continuous Monitoring.
-I might even move this to Step 1, because as I have written before, it is the most important thing you can do for security: implement a Security Information and Event Management (SIEM) and/or Detection/Response for Endpoints/Network/Cloud (XDR) solution with 24/7 eyes-on-glass monitoring and incident response.
-This will allow you to keep tabs on all traffic traversing corporate firewalls, as well as events from the network infrastructure (routers, switches, VPN concentrators, etc.), servers (domain controllers, databases, files, etc.), endpoints (workstations, laptops, mobile, etc.), and cloud (SaaS applications, IAM, Microsoft 365, Azure, AWS, etc.).
-Security Operations Center (SOC) analysts watching the SIEM/XDR will immediately see if anything anomalous is happening and initiate an incident response.
-The new normal is “Zero Trust.”
-Assume someone is already inside your enterprise.
-You want to keep them from getting to anything critical via segmentation, IAM, and continuous monitoring.
-Having 24/7 XDR/IR capability is essential to containing threat actors and kicking them out as quickly as possible – not to mention it provides insights into other security architecture issues that led to the alert in the first place and need to be addressed.
+The most important thing you can do for security is to implement a Security Information and Event Management (SIEM) and/or Detection/Response for Endpoints/Network/Cloud (XDR) solution with 24/7 eyes-on-glass monitoring and incident response.
+This will allow you to keep tabs on all traffic traversing corporate firewalls, as well as events from the network infrastructure, servers, endpoints, and cloud.
+Security Operations Center (SOC) analysts will monitor the SIEM/XDR, and initiate an incident response immediately when something anomalous is happening.
+Assume someone is already inside your enterprise and keep them from getting to anything critical via segmentation, IAM, and continuous monitoring.

-Step 4: Vulnerability Management.
-Regular scanning for security vulnerabilities, researching emerging threats, downloading patches, regression testing, and deploying to all systems is also critical to maintaining a compliant program.
-Vulnerability scanning identifies and forms an inventory of all systems connected to a network.
-Don’t just include servers and endpoints – also remember printers, switches, firewalls, containers, virtual machines, remote access software, etc. Scanning also helps keep track of operating systems, software versions, user accounts, and open ports.
-How often should you patch?
-Well, that is a loaded question that many have asked.
+Regular scanning for security vulnerabilities, researching emerging threats, downloading patches, regression testing, and deploying to all systems is critical to maintaining a compliant program.
+Vulnerability scanning identifies and forms an inventory of all systems connected to a network, including servers, endpoints, printers, switches, firewalls, containers, virtual machines, and remote access software.
+Scanning also helps keep track of operating systems, software versions, user accounts, and open ports.

 This is not a complete list, but it is a great starting place for cybersecurity practitioners in multifamily.
-Any program you implement should include an aspect of continuous improvement – i.e., after any security incident is encountered, perform a lessons-learned analysis to improve your posture for the future.
-Always be evaluating and maturing your program (people, processes, and tools).
-Remember, the threat actors are constantly improving their methods, and so must you.
+Any program you implement should include an aspect of continuous improvement.
+After any security incident is encountered, perform a lessons-learned analysis to improve your posture for the future.
+Always evaluate and mature your program (people, processes, and tools) because threat actors are constantly improving their methods, and so must you.

-One last note to consider is that a proper program of best practices can be difficult for executive leadership to comprehend or fund.
-My advice here is: first, show them that you are not just making up stuff; you are aligning with objective industry standards.
-And second, consider outsourcing this work to experts who can help you with all aspects (GRC, professional engineering services, and cybersecurity operations).
-Justifying a monthly Opex budget might be more palatable than trying to hire several full-time staff members.
-For one thing, they’re very difficult to find, and for another, they’re very expensive.
-Thus, we read the recent headline: “83% of IT leaders are looking to outsource security to MSPs in 2021.”
-(Source: Computer Security Magazine, 1 Feb 21).
+Executive leadership may find it difficult to comprehend or fund a proper program of best practices.
+To justify a monthly Opex budget, show them that you are aligning with objective industry standards and consider outsourcing this work to experts who can help you with all aspects of governance, risk, and compliance (GRC), professional engineering services, and cybersecurity operations.
+Justifying a monthly Opex budget might be more palatable than trying to hire several full-time staff members, who are difficult to find and expensive.
+According to Computer Security Magazine, “83% of IT leaders are looking to outsource security to MSPs in 2023.”